 Reducing Impaired Driving Recidivism (RIDR)

 After an arrest for a first-time DUI, you might be eligible for the new DUI diversion initiative in Hillsborough County called Reducing Impaired Driving Recidivism (“RIDR”).
-When the program began on March 1, 2018, the State Attorney’s Office expects about 20% of DUI cases to be eligible for the new diversion program.
+When the program began on March 1, 2018, the State Attorney’s Office expected about 20% of DUI cases to be eligible for the new diversion program.

 The RIDR initiative requires you to complete the typical sanctions for a first-time DUI plus it requires the installation of an ignition interlock device, SCRAM monitor, or PharmCheck Drugs of Abuse Patch (if your DUI case was drug-related).
 You must be particularly careful not to have a positive reading for alcohol or drugs on any of these monitors because the positive reading might result in the State Attorney’s Office revoking any offer for RIDR.

 In exchange for agreeing to complete the enhanced sanctions, the State Attorney’s Office will agree to: